Medcare Hospital Al Safa Performs Life-Saving Vascular Surgery To Restore Blood Flow To A 72-Year-Old British Expat's Brain After A Stroke

-The highly competent medical team at Medcare Hospital Al Safa, led by the Consultant Vascular Surgeon, Dr. Saher Arour, performed a complex medical procedure saving the patient from any further recurrent strokes.
+The highly competent medical team at Medcare Hospital Al Safa, led by the Consultant Vascular Surgeon, Dr. Saher Arour , performed a complex medical procedure saving the patient from any further recurrent

 The patient had previously experienced two strokes when she met Dr. Saher Arour at Medcare Hospital Al Safa for her urgent health checks.
 Dr. Saher was concerned about Ms. Vivienne's neurologic condition, so he suggested that she have her neck arteries tested, which is when the doctor discovered that she had an acute obstruction of blood supply to her brain due to artery blockage, also known as cerebrovascular insufficiency.
 This blockage was caused by significant stenosis, or narrowing of the arteries.
 Her carotid arteries, the main blood channels that supply blood to the brain, had shrunk by 70% on the right side and 80% on the left.